aashikur/js-string-tasks/readme.md

 ### Task-1:
-Count how many times a string has the letter `a`
+Count how many times a string has the letter `a` Q.

 ---
 ### Task-2: